hgrif/airflow-tutorial/README.md

 ## 2. Jobs

 We'll create a job by specifying actions as a Directed Acyclic Graph (DAG) in Python.
+In other schedulers this is often called a 'workflow'.
 The tasks of a job make up a Graph; the graph is Directed because the tasks are ordered; and we don't want to get stuck in an eternal loop so the graph also has to be Acyclic.

 The figure below shows an example of a DAG: